imagej/imagej.github.io/pages/MorphoLibJ.md

 within the neighborhood. ![Some examples of morphological filters on a grey level image.
-From left to right: original image, result of dilation with a square structuring element, and result of erosion with the same structuring element.](MorphoLibJ-grains-dilation-erosion.png "Some examples of morphological filters on a grey level image.
-From left to right: original image, result of dilation with a square structuring element, and result of erosion with the same structuring element.")
+From left to right: original image, result of dilation with a square structuring element, and result of erosion with the same structuring element.](/images/pages/MorphoLibJ-grains-dilation-erosion.png "Some examples of morphological filters on a grey level image.
+From left to right: original image, result of dilation with a square structuring element, and result of erosion with the same structuring element.")"
 Applying a dilation or an erosion changes the size of the structures in the image: the grains in the result of the dilated image are larger.
 Morphological erosion can also be used on binary images to help